 Public Transit Plans for the Triangle

-Wake County Transit Plan would be implemented over two phases.
+The Wake County Transit Plan proposed in 2011 would be implemented over two phases.
 Phase I could be paid for entirely with a local ½ sales tax and increased vehicle registration fee.
 Phase II would require federal and state funding as well:

 Expand and Improve Bus Service